 - Stitches that come out sooner than expected.
 If this happens, contact your doctor immediately.

 Even after you have your stitches removed, you must keep caring for the site with an ointment or cream that your surgeon recommends.
-Protect the site from any unnecessary injury for at least four weeks after the stitches are removed.
+Protect the site from the sun and any unnecessary stress/injury for at least four weeks after the stitches are removed.

 If you have stitches that dissolve, make sure you understand exactly when they should dissolve and how to care for the site during and after that period.